Also known as: TB.

 Symptoms of tuberculosis include severe cough, sometimes with blood or mucus, loss of appetite, weight loss, fatigue, weakness, fever, night sweats and other symptoms.

 What are tuberculosis care options?

-In US control of the disease relies on targeted screening to those at higher risk of suffering the disease.
-There are two test available: PPD (which is a skin test) and Quantiferon which is a blood test.
-Those patients who are identified as infected get a physical exam and a chest x-ray and if no active disease is identified patient may prevent progression to disease with a course if anti Tb agents.
+In the U.S. control of the disease relies on targeted screening to those at higher risk of suffering the disease.
+There are two tests available: PPD (which is a skin test) and Quantiferon (which is a blood test).

 Reviewed by: P. Marcelo Laufer, MD

 This page was last updated on: July 22, 2022 10:59 AM